Griefed/ServerPackCreator/HELP.md

 depending on whether the Minecraft version requires Java 8 or Java 17.

 The `SPC_JAVA_SPC`-placeholder in the scripts in the ZIP-archives, should you choose to let ServerPackCreator create one, will still be set to `java`.
+This is to ensure that anyone who downloads or uses your server pack will use their own Java version, or has the required Java version installed by the start-scripts.
+It is discouraged to create a ZIP-file yourself, as a manually created ZIP-file may contain files disallowed on CurseForge/Modrinth/etc..

 ### Deactivating the automatic updating of the Java placeholder